 Guided conversations with three or more thought leaders from a variety of industries lending their expertise as panelists.

 18-minute, rapid fire sessions presented on an open-platform, the Smart Stage, that offer quick, tangible takeaways.

 Sessions presented through the lens of a real-world scenario/problem.
 By identifying its cause and solution, you will have the unique opportunity to critically explore a particular topic or skill.

 Designed to address the evolving diversity, equity, and inclusive landscape, from new-to-HR to senior leaders, these programs provide key knowledge, leading strategies and innovative solutions through comprehensive, competency-based education.

 Tips for Planning Your Schedule

-As you plan your schedule, keep in mind that sessions are first-come, first-serve*.
-While you do not need to register for sessions ahead of time, we recommend you arrive early to ensure you get a seat.
-Have a backup session for each timeframe in case a session fills up.
+As you plan your schedule, keep in mind that sessions are first-come, first-serve.
+While you do not need to register for sessions ahead of time, we recommend you have a backup session for each timeframe in case a session fills up.

-Adding a session to MY SCHEDULE does not register you for the conference.
 You must register for the conference in order to gain access to the sessions.
-Additionally, the preconference programming is not included in the registration fee; you must add that to your registration for an additional fee.
+Additionally, the preconference programming is not included in your registration; that is an add-on for an additional fee.